wp-plugins/bridgedd/readme.txt

 BridgeDD is a WordPress&harr;phpBB bridge that...works.

 You can log in and out from WordPress or phpBB as you always do, and you will be automatically logged in/out of both applications.
 When someone registers to become a member, they automatically become a member of both applications.
-There is no need to worry about "integrating" existing members into both applications - BridgeDD handles it automatically.
+There is no need to worry about "integrating" existing members into both applications &mdash; BridgeDD handles it automatically.

 And best of all, the bridging is done using a breakthrough technology that eliminates the bloat, sluggishness, and bugs of other WordPress-based bridge plugins and phpBB-based bridge MODs.